snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

    does not refer to, e.g., the solution variables of a differential equation.

+State variable configuration mirrors that of :ref:`design variables
-Similar to :ref:`design variables <variables:design>`, state variables can be specified via :dakkw:`variables-continuous_state` (real-valued between bounds), :dakkw:`variables-discrete_state_range` (integer-valued between bounds), or :dakkw:`variables-discrete_state_set` (a discrete integer-, string-, or real-valued set).
+<variables:design>`.
+They can be specified via
+:dakkw:`variables-continuous_state` (real-valued between bounds), :dakkw:`variables-discrete_state_range` (integer-valued between bounds), or :dakkw:`variables-discrete_state_set` (a discrete integer-, string-, or real-valued set).
 Model parameterizations with strings (e.g., "mesh1.exo"), are also possible using an interface :dakkw:`interrface-analysis_drivers-analysis_components` specification (see also :ref:`variables:parameters:standard`)

 State variables, as with other types of variables, are viewed differently depending on the method in use.
 By default, only parameter